Thevenin Equivalent Circuit Calculator

 Should I use Thevenin or Norton?
 The choice between Thevenin and Norton equivalents depends on the specific problem and the analysis approach you prefer.
 Use Thevenin when you’re interested in voltage and series resistance and Norton when you’re interested in current and parallel resistance.

-See also Mismatch Loss Calculator
+See also kelvin to lumens Calculator

 Which is better Norton or Thevenin?
 Neither is inherently better; they serve different purposes.
 Use Thevenin for voltage analysis and Norton for current analysis, depending on the problem’s requirements.